Getting Started

 MCP, automatically

-Under the hood, ConjureDSP exposes itself as an MCP server (Model Context Protocol) with 12 tools:
+Under the hood, ConjureDSP exposes itself as an MCP server (Model Context Protocol) with 19 tools, grouped by what they do:

 Whichever agent you pick, ConjureDSP wires up the MCP connection automatically before launching it — no manual config.
 The Terminal settings tab shows each agent’s MCP status so you can confirm it’s connected.
 Any other MCP-compatible client can connect the same way; the connection is local, over a loopback socket on your machine.